Culverts: Maintenance

 The following conditions describe when this code of practice can be applied:

-- You determine if there are aquatic species at risk within the affected area by consulting our aquatic species at risk map, and you confirm that the work will not take place within:
+- you determine if there are aquatic species at risk within the affected area by consulting our aquatic species at risk map, and you confirm that the work will not take place within the:

-- the distribution area of molluscs listed under schedule 1 of the Species at Risk Act
+- entire distribution area, including critical habitat or residences, of any molluscs listed under Schedule 1 of the Species at Risk Act

-- the critical habitat or residences of any other aquatic species at risk
+- critical habitat or residences of any other aquatic species at risk

-- installing a culvert liner or support struts, installing trash racks, replacing damaged or destroyed bevel ends nor extending/replacing/removing the existing culvert
+- installing a culvert liner or support struts, installing trash racks, replacing damaged or destroyed bevel ends nor extending, replacing or removing the existing culvert

 - the use of explosives

-- If your project requires the removal of a beaver dam, consult the DFO Code of practice for beaver dam breaching and removal.
+- if your project requires the removal of a beaver dam, consult the code of practice for beaver dam breaching and removal

-- There is no permanent increase in the existing footprint below the ordinary high water mark.
+- there is no permanent increase to the original design footprint below the ordinary high water mark

 - download it to your computer